Loading...

 Narrative & Worlds

-This presentation discusses the concept of media translation, a form of enhanced translation that goes beyond the linguistic.
-The case studies used as examples are drawn from reconstruction work undertaken in our labs, notably the migrations of Richard Holeton’s Figurski at Findhorn on Acid and Michael Joyce’s Twilight, A Sympathy from the Storyspace platform to open Web languages, as well as the Polish translation of Joyce’s afternoon, a story to illustrate challenges to what we call “radical media translations” that involve both linguistic and media transformations of a text.
-We focus our attention on four key attributes of pre-Web born-digital literature––that is, the loading screen, multilink, Tinker and Bell Keys, and link names and paths––to look at the way in which a work’s presentation and functionality are translated in the process of migration.
+The paper discusses the concept of media translation, a form of enhanced translation that goes beyond the linguistic.
+The case studies used as examples are drawn from reconstruction work undertaken in our labs, notably the migrations of Richard Holeton’s Figurski at Findhorn on Acid and Michael Joyce’s Twilight, A Sympathy from the Storyspace platform to open Web languages, as well as the reconstruction of Christy Sheffield Sanford's Red Mona from an unsupported programming language to one that is compatible with contemporary browsers.
+We focus our attention on selected pre-Web features of born-digital literature––that is, the loading screen, multilink, Tinker and Bell Keys, and link names and paths.